Building and using MCUboot with Zephyr

 guidance.
 It is important to select a signature algorithm, and decide

-if slot0 should be validated on every boot.
+if the primary slot should be validated on every boot.

 To build MCUboot, create a build directory in boot/zephyr, and build it as usual: